mhaig/ccppeqs/linkedlist/linkedlist.md

 ## Question 2

-Use the created linked list from (#Question-1) to create a list and load an arbitrary amount of random values.
+Use the created linked list from [Question 1](#Question-1) to create a list and load an arbitrary amount of random values.
 Once loaded print the contents of the list.

 ## Question 3

-Expand your solution to (#Question-1) by making the list a circular linked list.
+Expand your solution to [Question 1](#Question-1) by making the list a circular linked list.

 ### Part 1